MarkBind/markbind/packages/core/template/project/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Feature X
+### FeatureX

-1. Using Feature X
+1. Using FeatureX

    1. Prerequisites to use feature.

-   1. Test case: Do something with feature X
+   1. Test case: Do something with FeatureX
       Expected: Visual output or change after test.

-   1. Test case: Do something else with feature X
+   1. Test case: Do something else with FeatureX
       Expected: Error pops up.

 1. _{ more test cases …​ }_